ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 {:.notice--warning}

-### Picture in Picture for Screen Share and Video Mode
+### Picture in Picture

-#### In Screen Share Mode

-The leftmost icon  {% inlineicon pip 20 inverted %}Picture-in-Picture Button{% endinlineicon %} of the Screen Share control bar toggles the visibility of the camera Picture-in-Picture (PiP) box.

-In Screen Share mode, your microphone is automatically enabled whether or not the PiP window is not on screen.
-You can mute or unmute your mic audio by clicking the {% inlineicon mic 20 inverted %}Microphone Button{% endinlineicon %} icon within the Screen Share control bar.

-#### In Video Mode

-To use or hide the PiP box, click the leftmost icon {% inlineicon pip 20 inverted %}Picture-in-Picture Button{% endinlineicon %} in the video control bar.
+Picture-in-Picture can be summoned or dismissed by clicking the leftmost icon  {% inlineicon pip 20 inverted %}Picture-in-Picture Button{% endinlineicon %} in the onscreen controls, or using the <samp>Options</samp> menu ➝ <samp>Show Picture-in-Picture</samp>.
+The PiP box can be moved anywhere within the Main Window.
+It features a mute toggle button only visible to you, for your microphone.
+You can change the size of the PiP by dragging the bottom right corner of it.

+You can change the shape of the PiP window <samp>Options</samp> ➝ <samp>Picture-in-Picture Shape</samp>, or by right-clicking or control-clicking on the PiP window.
+Shape options include a rectangle, square or circle.

 In video playback mode, your microphone is automatically muted when the PiP window is not on screen.
 Only the video's audio will play.
 When the PiP window is brought back, your audio is automatically unmuted.
-You can unmute (and mute again) your mic audio while a video is playing and the PiP is hidden by clicking the microphone icon within the video control bar.
+You can unmute (and mute again) your mic audio while a video is playing and the PiP is hidden by clicking the microphone icon within the video control bar, or by using the <samp>MUTE</samp> button in the Sound Levels window.

-#### In Screen Share and Video mode

-Picture-in-Picture can be summoned or dismissed with the <samp>Options</samp> menu ➝ <samp>Show Picture-in-Picture</samp> or <kbd>shift</kbd><kbd title="command">⌘</kbd><kbd>P</kbd>.
-The PiP box can be moved anywhere within the Main Window.
-It features a mute toggle button only visible to you, for your microphone.
-You can change the size of the PiP by dragging the bottom right corner of it.
-You can change the shape of the PiP window <samp>Options</samp> ➝ <samp>Picture-in-Picture Shape</samp>.

-When switching between Camera mode and other source modes with Picture-in-Picture turned on, the <samp>Options</samp> ➝ <samp>Animate Transitions</samp> setting adds a zoom transition.
-The transition will only animate if the same camera source is being used in both Scenes and the Picture-in-Picture shape matches the broadcast's shape.

 ### The Sound Levels Window